menu

 Because of many things, Volant is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Volant really has some of the features that families look for when choosing a good community to raise children.
 Is Volant perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Volant is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Volant does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of Volant citizens is substantially higher than the typical US community, as 33.33% of adults in Volant have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Volant citizens is substantially higher than the typical US community, as 33.33% of adults in Volant have at least a bachelor's degree.

 The per capita income in Volant in 2018 was $38,548, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $154,192 for a family of four.
 However, Volant contains both very wealthy and poor people as well.